ahlbet/dylanstratton-2020/scripts/MARKOV_EDITOR_README.md

 ────────────────────────────────────────

 Options:
-1. Edit text
+1. Edit text (line by line)
+2. Edit coherency level
-2. Skip this text
+3. Skip this text
-3. Mark as edited without changes
+4. Mark as edited without changes
-4. Exit editor
+5. Exit editor

-Enter your choice (1-4): 1
+Enter your choice (1-5): 1

 📝 Enter your edited text (press Enter twice to finish):
 💡 Tip: You can use multiple lines.
 Press Enter twice when done.